CyberNilsen/CyberVault/README.md

 3. Build and run the application.

-Usage
+## 💡Usage
 Launch the CyberVault app.
 Create an account or log in with your credentials.
 Add, edit, and delete passwords in the secure database.

 All passwords are encrypted and stored locally for maximum security.

-Contributing:
+## 🤝 Contributing
+We love contributions!
-We welcome contributions from the community!
-If you have suggestions or bug reports, feel free to open an issue or submit a pull request.
+Got a feature idea?
+Found a bug?
+Please open an issue or submit a pull request.

 ## 📜 License